01-edu/public/doc/create-steps.md

 In the child object you've created, 2 attributes must be filled:
 1. subtype
 2. text
-3. buttonText
+3. buttonText (facultative)
 4. checkbox (facultative)

 To set up the child object you've created with these elements :
 1. Edit you child object
 2. Go to "Object attributes"
 3. Add the attributes :
-  1. Add a new key "subtype" of type `<String>` with the value 'onb-adm-sign'
+  1. Add a new key "subtype" of type `String` with the value 'onb-adm-sign'
-  2. Add a new key "text" of type `<String>` with all the text of your document to sign as value
+  2. Add a new key "text" of type `String` with all the text of your document to sign as value
-  3. Add a new key "buttonText" of type `<String>` with the text you want to display in the submit button of your step
+  3. Add a new key "buttonText" of type `String` with the text you want to display in the submit button of your step
-  4. Add a new key "checkbox" of type `<Object>` if you want to force your user to click on a checkbox (ex: 'I have read and accepted the conditions') before validating his document.
+  4. Add a new key "checkbox" of type `Object` if you want to force your user to click on a checkbox (ex: 'I have read and accepted the conditions') before validating his document.
 In the checkbox object, you should define :
-    * A "label" key of type `<String>`, with the text you want to associate to the checkbox
+    * A "label" key of type `String`, with the text you want to associate to the checkbox
-    * A "required" key of type `<Boolean>`, set at true if you want to force the user to check it
+    * A "required" key of type `Boolean`, set at true if you want to force the user to check it
-    * A "name" key of type `<String>`
+    * A "name" key of type `String`
     * Then you can add all the properties you want to your checkbox.

 Here is an example of the structure a 'document to sign' step could have :